MicrosoftDocs/azure-docs/articles/automation/automation-manage-send-joblogs-log-analytics.md

   - Use customized views and search queries to visualize your runbook results, runbook job status, and other related key indicators or metrics through an [Azure dashboard](/azure/azure-portal/azure-portal-dashboards).
   - Get the audit logs related to Automation accounts, runbooks, and other asset create, modify and delete operations.

-Using Azure Monitor logs, you can consolidate logs from different resources in the same workspace where it can be analyzed with [queries](/azure/azure-monitor/logs/log-query-overview) to quickly retrieve, consolidate, and analyse the collected data.
-You can create and test queries using [Log Analytics](/azure/azure-monitor/logs/log-query-overview) in the Azure portal and then either directly analyse the data using these tools or save queries for use with [visualization](/azure/azure-monitor/best-practices-analysis) or [alert rules](/azure/azure-monitor/alerts/alerts-overview).
+Using Azure Monitor logs, you can consolidate logs from different resources in the same workspace where it can be analyzed with [queries](/azure/azure-monitor/logs/log-query-overview) to quickly retrieve, consolidate, and analyze the collected data.
+You can create and test queries using [Log Analytics](/azure/azure-monitor/logs/log-query-overview) in the Azure portal and then either directly analyze the data using these tools or save queries for use with [visualization](/azure/azure-monitor/best-practices-analysis) or [alert rules](/azure/azure-monitor/alerts/alerts-overview).

 Azure Monitor uses a version of the [Kusto query language (KQL)](/azure/kusto/query/) used by Azure Data Explorer that is suitable for simple log queries.
 It also includes advanced functionality such as aggregations, joins, and smart analytics.
 You can quickly learn the query language using [multiple lessons](/azure/azure-monitor/logs/get-started-queries).

 ## Azure Automation diagnostic settings

-You can forward the following platform logs and metric data using Automation diagnostic settings support :
+You can forward the following platform logs and metric data using Automation diagnostic settings support:

 | Data types | Description |
 | --- | --- |